AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
 solution: Experience Platform
-title: Create a new connection specification using the Flow Service API (Beta)
+title: Create a new connection specification using the Flow Service API
 topic-legacy: tutorial
 description: The following document provides steps on how to create a connection specification using the Flow Service API and integrate a new source through Sources SDK.
 hide: true
 hidefromtoc: true
 exl-id: 0b0278f5-c64d-4802-a6b4-37557f714a97
 ---
-# Create a new connection specification using the [!DNL Flow Service] API (Beta)
+# Create a new connection specification using the [!DNL Flow Service] API

->[!IMPORTANT]
->
->Sources SDK is currently in beta and your organization may not have access to it yet.
-The functionality described in this documentation is subject to change.

 A connection specification represents the structure of a source.
 It contains information on a source's authentication requirements, defines how source data can be explored and inspected, and provides information on the attributes of a given source.
 The `/connectionSpecs` endpoint in the [!DNL Flow Service] API allows you to programmatically manage the connection specifications within your organization.